 Before you attempt to fix a faulty light switch, make sure you understand the basics of switch wiring with our guide to power-through and end-line switches.

-Being a smart homeowner means knowing what is going on in your home and how it works—including the electrical elements.
+Being a smart homeowner means knowing what is going on in your home and how it works, including the electrical elements.
 Behind your walls, there are wires running up and down that make it possible for a light switch on the first floor to turn on a tall chandelier hanging from the ceiling.
+Often located near the doorway, switches allow us to control ceiling-mounted fixtures, wall sconces, and even some electrical outlets with a simple flick or tap.
 While it might seem like magic, it's just a matter of understanding how your light switch wiring works.

-How Does Switch Wiring Work?
+How Does Light Switch Wiring Work?

 If power comes into the switch box first, the neutral white line from the service panel and the white line that leads to the light are spliced together.
 The hot black wire from the power source travels through the switch and from there to the light.
 Flipping the switch interrupts the flow of electricity to the light, turning it off and on.

 If the line carrying power comes into the light box first, the circuit must still be wired so the switch interrupts the black line.
 The white wire from the service panel is wired to one side of the light.
 The black wire is spliced to a black wire in a cable that runs to the switch.
 That cable's white wire is also connected to the switch and runs back to and is connected to the light.
 Flipping the switch interrupts the flow of electricity, and the switch does its job.

 Because the white wire from the switch to the light is now a hot wire, it must be marked to show it is hot.
 Wrap a piece of black electrician's tape around it at both ends or color the end black with a marker to show that it carries power.